Complex GI Nurse Navigator

 - Eat a well-balanced diet high in fruits, vegetables, and good fats and low in processed, saturated fats and sugary foods.

 - If you’re diabetic, closely monitor and control your blood sugar.

 - Always read medication labels for directions and ingredients.
 Prescription and non-prescription medications should be taken as directed by your provider or as listed on the label.
 Never take two medications with Acetaminophen at the same time.

 - Wash your hands before you cook and eat and after going to the bathroom.

 - Don’t share needles, razors, or toothbrushes.
 Be cautious of where you go to get tattoos and body piercings.

 - See your doctor routinely and follow recommendations for immunizations and testing.
-You should get tested for Hepatitis C if you are over 50, regardless of risk factors.
+You should get tested for Hepatitis C as an adult and if you are at high risk.